 In the study, 2,888 adults (ages 45 and over) were evaluated for the stroke portion of the study and 1,484 adults over the age of 60 were evaluated for the dementia part of the study.
 Researchers also noted that they reviewed years of food frequency questionnaires (1991-2001) to get an idea of just how often the study participants consumed beverages containing artificial sweeteners.

 The results were greater than I imagined.
 If you are one who consumed more than one artificially sweetened soda a day, your risk of stroke triples!
 Findings were very similar for the risk of Alzheimer’s.
-Now, we all know that drinking soda, much less diet soda, is not a good habit to get into, but so many people continue to consume them.
-So, let’s look more thoroughly into the ill effects of carbonated soda.
+Now, we all know that drinking soda is not a good habit to get into, but so many people continue to consume them.

-- Diet and non-diet sodas offer virtually no nutritional value.
+- Sodas, whether diet or non-diet, they offer virtually no nutritional value.